 I’m not saying I always say the perfect things, but as a trained doula and childbirth educator, I am a lot more careful with my words now, especially surrounding pregnant and postpartum women.
 There was a time, however, when I myself said some pretty atrocious things to pregnant and postpartum women.
 Some of these things are insensitive, but others are just downright rude.
 I understand that some women may not be offended or care if any of these things are said, but there are a good number who can be very hurt by these words.
+For many women, pregnancy is a blessing.
+Some might even struggle to get pregnant (if this is something that you are unfortunately dealing with then maybe you could get pregnant pills to help you conceive).
+But once a women is pregnant it can be the greatest thing ever, so you should never be horrible to them about it.
 Let’s discuss:

 Things you Should Never Say to a Pregnant (or Postpartum) Woman